tenioe/open-weather-api/README.md

 Each User Story had its own user acceptance criteria and list of developer requirements to ensure that a certain standard is met before each story is considered a closed issue.

-1. ConnectionManager: A class which handles the connection to the live system and collecting the response.
-2. Injector: A class responsible for injecting the payload into weather DTOs

 ### Building the Project - First Stages